cs4alhaider/ethernet-route-setup/README.md

 # Ethernet Route Setup

 A script to route specific domains through the active Ethernet interface while routing other internet traffic through Wi-Fi on macOS.

+⚠️ Warning: Please ensure you fully understand how this script works before using it.
+Incorrect usage may modify your network configuration in unintended ways, potentially disrupting network connectivity.
+Proceed with caution and test in a safe environment first.

 ## Table of Contents